Resources for Nonprofits: COVID-19 Relief Assistance

 4. Do you know of any other resources for arts organizations?

-Yes.
-You can find information on the New York Foundation for the Arts website.
 And, these blogs on Americans for the Arts website may be of interest:

 5. Is there any funding assistance available through the Federal Emergency Management Agency (FEMA)?